GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 What if I cannot find any Dallas DPS appointment slots?

-If the official scheduler shows no Dallas-area availability, your three options are: (1) expand your radius to 90 miles and accept driving to Decatur, Mineral Wells, or Granbury; (2) wait for cancellations by checking Sunday evenings and Monday mornings; (3) use an automated booking service like Get DMV Appointments that monitors every Dallas-area DPS office every 10 seconds and books cancellations the instant they appear — typical confirmed booking in 1 to 3 days.
+If the official scheduler shows no Dallas-area availability, your three options are: (1) expand your radius to 90 miles and accept driving to Decatur, Mineral Wells, or Granbury; (2) wait for cancellations by checking Sunday evenings and Monday mornings; (3) use a booking service like Get DMV Appointments that watches every Dallas-area DPS office on the public scheduler and books cancellations for you when they appear — typical confirmed booking in 1 to 3 days.

 Ready to Skip the Wait?

 Stop refreshing the DPS website.
-Let our automated system find and book your appointment in days, not months.
+Let us find and book your appointment in days, not months.

 $29.99 one-time payment · Full refund guarantee